barty-s/cherry-leaf-mildew-detection-project/README.md

 ### Hypothesis 2
-It is possible to train a model to predict, with at least **97%** accuracy, if an image of a cherry tree leaf is infected with powdery mildew or not.
+It is possible to train a model to predict, with at least **97%** accuracy, if a cherry tree leaf is infected with powdery mildew or not from an image of that leaf.

 ### Hypothesis 2 Validation:
 The hypothesis will be tested by training a model on a train and a test set of images and by calculating the accuracy with a validation set of images.